zhoubin-me/lushi_script/README.md

 ## Introduction
 This script is to save your time from Mercenaries mode of Hearthstone.

+It is only for study purpose, you will take your own legal responsibility if you commercialize it or earn profit.

 For discussion, welcome to our QQ Group: 832946624